mlinksva/rejon.org/README.md

+## About Jon Phillips

+I'm the Director of <a href="http://fabricatorz.com">Fabricatorz</a>.
+I'm on the board for <a href="http://newpalmyra.org">New Palmyra</a>.

+### Facts

-## Jonathan David Phillips
+- Full name: Jonathan David Phillips.
-Born May 28, 1979, Effingham, Illinois, USA.
+- Born May 28, 1979, Effingham, Illinois, USA.

-Live &amp; Works in Saint Louis & Hong Kong.
+- Live &amp; Works in Saint Louis & Hong Kong.

 ### Bio